mayer79/outForest/README.md

 # outRanger

-`outRanger` is a random forest regression based anomaly detection method.
+`outRanger` is a random forest regression based multivariate anomaly detection method.
 Each numeric variable to be checked for outliers is regressed onto all other variables using a random forest.
 If the absolute difference between observed value and out-of-bag prediction is too large, then a value is considered an outlier.
 After identification of outliers, they can be replaced e.g. by predictive mean matching from the non-outliers.

 ## Installation
 From CRAN: